Rajeswari2000/Thirukural-Application/README.md

 => User can search thriukural athigaram wise
 => User can also choose the author whose explanation for the thirukural will be provided => User can view history of thirukural
-=> User can view speciality of thirukural.
+=> User can view speciality of thirukural